 Terms and Terminology

 Gross-up is a cost allocation concept applied to specific building operating costs incurred in the operation of partially occupied properties.
-The primary objective of the gross-up adjustment is to ensure that specific building operating costs which vary with occupancy are fairly allocated to the consumers of the services that contributed to the costs, such that, in a 100% gross-up scenario for example, a 50% occupant tenant of a 50% vacant building will be responsible for 100% of those specific costs resulting from the occupant’s use.
+The primary objective of the gross-up adjustment is to ensure that specific building operating costs which vary with occupancy are fairly allocated to the consumers of the services that contributed to the costs, such that, in a 100% gross-up scenario for example, a 50% occupant tenant of a 50% vacant building will be responsible for 100% of those specific costs from the 50% building service resulting from the occupant’s use.

 Debunking the Myth

 While repairs and maintenance expenses are generally seen as linked, the focus of this article is the “repair” aspect.
-In order to understand why repairs expenses gross-up is inappropriate, it is important to know the reason gross-up of premises cleaning and premises utilities costs are permissible.
-It is also important to understand how repair expenses expenses fundamentally differ from cleaning costs and utility costs from the owner’s and tenant’s perspectives.
+In order to understand why repair expenses gross-up is inappropriate, it is important to know the reason gross-up of premises cleaning and premises utilities costs are permissible.
+It is also important to understand how repair expenses fundamentally differ from cleaning costs and utility costs from the owner’s and tenant’s perspectives.

 Cleaning and utilities services used by tenant are predictably, and consistently, measurable and have a direct proportionality relationship with occupancy.
 Premises cleaning services, sometimes referred to as night-time janitorial services, costs are typically based on a cost rate multiplied by the size of the areas being cleaned.
-As such, in a situation where the owner of the 50% vacant building with a 50% tenant occupant has employed a cleaning contractor who is paid $50,000 to cleaning occupied areas, it is only fair for the tenant to be responsible for 100% of the $50,000, rather than a 50% share (or $25,000) of the $50,000.
-As such, the owner grosses-up the $50,000 to $100,000 to represent what the costs would have been had the building been 100% occupied and then submits an invoice to the tenant for its 50% share of the $100,000.
-The critical point here is that the tenant’s space was actually cleaned and for a cost of $50,000.
+As such, in a situation where the owner of the 50% vacant building with a 50% tenant occupant has employed a cleaning contractor who is paid $50,000 to cleaning occupied areas, it is only fair for the 50% tenant to be responsible for 100% of the $50,000, rather than a 50% share (or $25,000) of the $50,000.
+As such, the owner grosses-up the $50,000 to $100,000 to represent what the costs would have been had the building been 100% occupied and then submits an invoice to the tenant for its 50% ($50,000) share of the $100,000 grossed up value.
+The critical point here is that the tenant’s space was actually cleaned at a cost of $50,000.
 If the tenant’s cleaning requirements and service levels increase or decrease, there will be a direct noticeable increase or decrease in the costs.
 Likewise, with respect to premises utilities, the utilities costs are dependent on the tenant’s activities and usage levels.
 The lighting, computing and other utility consumption costs are directly tied to the tenant’s level of usage.
 As such, there will be a noticeable and directly proportional fluctuation in premises utility costs within the same accounting period when the building occupancy changes from 50% to 100%.

 Another difference between repairs and cleaning or utility costs is the basis of the costs.
 For repairs, the basis is indeterminable until a specific quote for the service is received from the contractor.
-If based on hourly rate, the final cost would likely have no bearing on the premises size.
+If based on hourly rates, the final cost would likely have no bearing on the premises size.
 For cleaning and electricity, a common basis is service area (square feet cleaned) and service levels (kWh consumed), respectively.

 The landlord’s objective is to ensure it can recover 100% of costs it incurs in operating a building.
 It can accomplish this objective in two ways: (1) operate a fully leased and occupied building or (2) gross-up all expenses in a less than fully occupied building.
 If the latter is possible, there is little-to-no incentive to attain full occupancy.
 When a building is not fully occupied, and expenses other than the typical premises utilities and cleaning costs are grossed up, tenants should ensure that the lease explicitly calls for the gross-up of such expenses and that expenses which should be charged directly to the premises (vacant or occupied) are not included in the pool of operating expenses subject to gross-up.